BartoszWlazlo/Recommendation-System/README.md

 # Recommendation System for e-commerce - based on image
+### GUI is not finished!
+This project was only created for university purposes, targeted to have specific functions not views :)
 The web-based application recommends similar products based on the similarity of product images.

 ## Technologies